fenexomega/fenexomega.github.io/_posts/2017-09-02-technicolor-pwn.md

 ![7]({{ site.url }}/imgs/tech-r5336/7.png)

 There are 3 users in the file, only 2 are available to login.
 But one (super) isn't specified anywhere on the manual.
 Maybe is a backdoor?
-Hum...
+Hm... not to mention the ``config`` shell there.
+Seems like it is the one that we had problems earlier when using telnet.

-Anyway, after that I tried some reverse shells commands, like ``nc`` and ``telnet`` to no aval.
+Anyways, after that I tried some reverse shells commands, like ``nc`` and ``telnet`` to no aval.
 It seems that the router didn't have those binaries.
 So, I decided to just change the shell of the __admin__ user, from ``config`` to ``sh``.

 My first throught was to directly overwrite the passwd file, so I tried this command: ``echo -n 'admin:$1$$CoERg7ynjYLsj2j4glJ34.:1:0::/tmp:/bin/sh' > /etc/passwd ``, to no avail.
 The page returned was like something went wrong with the ping command.